wp-plugins/bible-verse-of-the-day/readme.txt

 == Changelog ==

+= 1.9 =
+* Fixed (new attempt) error on some wordpress installations: Cannot modify header information - headers already sent by, removed BOM headers from file

 = 1.8 =
 * Fixed error on some wordpress installations: Cannot modify header information - headers already sent by